21 ways to get free food

 Loads of takeaway companies offer free food when you first sign up to their app.

-For example, delivery services Deliveroo and Uber Eats both usually offer money off your first order with them.
+For example, delivery apps Deliveroo and Uber Eats usually offer money off your first order.
 Depending on how generous they're feeling, that can sometimes mean getting a meal for free.

 Although discounts on Just Eat are a little rarer than on Uber Eats and Deliveroo, there is a way for students to get free vouchers to use on the app.

-Every Friday, VoucherCodes runs a student-only promotion known as FOMO Friday.
+VoucherCodes has a student-only promotion known as FOMO.
 During this promotion, you get a free gift voucher for spending a certain amount with that week's chosen retailer.

-The gift voucher is usually worth £10 – £20, and you'll often only have to spend a maximum of £20 to get it.
+The gift vouchers tend to be worth £10 – £20, and you'll generally only have to spend a maximum of £20 to get it.
 Usually, the qualifying spend is the same amount as the gift voucher, so it essentially cancels itself out.

 Most weeks, free Amazon vouchers are on offer.
-However, sometimes VoucherCodes switches it up and offers Just Eat vouchers instead.
+However, we have previously seen VoucherCodes offering Just Eat vouchers instead.
 Get these vouchers and you'll not only be on your way to free food, but a free takeaway at that.

-Sign up for a VoucherCodes Student account and look out for the next offer.
+Sign up for a VoucherCodes Student account and keep an eye out for updates.

 Remember to only buy things you already want or need to hit the qualifying spend.
 Otherwise, you'll be wasting money just to get the voucher.
 Then it's not really free food at all...